dmitry-ivanov/laravel-helper-functions/README.md

 #### `xml_to_array()`

-Convert XML string to the array:
+Convert XML string to array:

 ```php
 $array = xml_to_array('<?xml version="1.0"?>